LandonSchropp/tic_tac_toe/readme.md

 * `cordova platform add ios`: Add iOS to the list of platforms.
 * `cordova emulate ios`: Run the application in the iOS simulator.
 * `cordova run ios`: Run the application on a connected iOS device.
+* `cordova build ios --device --release`: Create a release `.ipa` build of the application for the App Store.

 ## Cordova Gotchas